janvda/node-red-contrib-edge-impulse/README.md

 * **Transfer Learning (Images)** - Fine tune a pre-trained image model on your data.
 Good performance even with relatively small image datasets.
 * **K-means anomaly detection** - Find outliers in new data.
 Good for recognizing unknown states, and to complement neural networks.

-These impulses can be deployed to various edge devices.
+These impulses can be deployed to various types of edge devices.
 This makes the model run without an internet connection, minimizes latency, and runs with minimal power consumption.
 It is even possible to [deploy it as a WebAssembly library](https://docs.edgeimpulse.com/docs/through-webassembly) which is the basis of the `edge-impulse-classify`.

 ## "edge-impulse-classify" Node

 This node runs an `impulse` on the input payload and outputs the classification and/or anomaly detection.
 E.g. the input can be a fixed length audio fragment, an image,... converted to 1 dimensional array.

 Here below an example of the output payload it might produce:

 ```
 {
  "anomaly":0,